18th January 2021, 12:00 - 11:00

 SERVICE STATUS: We are currently accepting new referrals for this service.

 COVID19 RESPONSE: In line with Government guidance we have made some adjustments to the way we currently deliver our services to ensure that everybody is kept safe.
-As of Monday 23rd March all face to face counselling sessions have been suspended and instead we are offering our support through both telephone and online (video link) sessions.
+All face to face counselling sessions have been suspended and instead we are offering our support through both telephone and online (video link) sessions.

 Young People’s (16 to 25) Counselling Service